-Partner Bonnie J Roe will moderate a panel at this year’s ABA Business Law meeting, entitled “Venture Exchanges: Providing Liquidity to Small Cap Companies?”
+Partner Bonnie J Roe will moderate a panel at this year’s ABA Business Law Section Spring Meeting, entitled “Venture Exchanges: Providing Liquidity to Small Cap Companies?”
 Bonnie, who also serves as the Chair of the Committee on Federal Regulation of Securities, organized the panel as well.

 Partner Bonnie J Roe will be on a panel addressing Regulation A at the “Private Placements and Hybrid Securities Offerings 2019” program hosted by the Practising Law Institute.

 Partner Bonnie J Roe will speak on a panel entitled “Going (to the) Public” at the ABA Business Law Section Annual Meeting 2018 in Austin, Texas on September 14.